davidindub/plant-cafe/README.md

 - __Find Us__

-  - This page provides the address of the cafe, an embedded Google Map of the location, and email and telephone details to contact the cafe.
+  - This page provides information about the facilities of the cafe, the address, an embedded Google Map of the location, and email and telephone details to contact the cafe.

 - __Events__